Moinhassan07/excel-reporting-dashboard-automation/README.md

 ## Workflow

-1. Load EV operations data and lookup data.
+1. Load EV operations data and lookup data
-2. Clean and merge the datasets.
+2. Clean and merge the datasets
-3. Generate weekly and monthly summaries.
+3. Generate weekly and monthly summaries
-4. Export results to a multi-sheet Excel workbook.
+4. Export results to a multi-sheet Excel workbook
-5. Apply workbook formatting using openpyxl.
+5. Apply workbook formatting using openpyxl
-6. Build a dashboard sheet in Excel with KPI cards and charts.
+6. Build a dashboard sheet in Excel with KPI cards and charts
-7. Extend reporting into Grafana for interactive analytics and filtering.
+7. Load EV operations data into PostgreSQL
+8. Connect Grafana to PostgreSQL
+9. Build an interactive Grafana dashboard with filters and charts

 ## Output Sheets

-The generated workbook contains the following sheets:
+The generated Excel workbook contains the following sheets:

 - `Raw_Data`
 - `Lookup_Data`